 What Digital Citizen Engagement Looks Like in Practice

-In the mobility context, digital citizen engagement can take several forms:
+In sustainability, urban policy and public-service contexts, digital citizen engagement can take several forms:

-• Scenario testing — presenting proposed interventions (a new cycle lane, a bus frequency change, a parking charge) and collecting structured reactions from targeted population segments
+- Scenario testing — presenting proposed interventions and collecting structured reactions from targeted population segments

-• Feedback and reporting — allowing citizens to flag transport problems, report incidents, or submit ideas through a structured channel
+- Feedback and reporting — allowing citizens to flag problems, report incidents, submit ideas and identify local priorities through a structured channel

-CitizenApp is MobyX's white-label mobile platform for structured citizen engagement.
-It can be fully customised to reflect a city or project's visual identity — app name, icon, logo, color scheme, and language — and deployed alongside a survey management tool that gives planners full control over what questions are asked, to whom, and when.
+CitizenApp is MobyX's white-label mobile platform for structured citizen engagement and participatory governance.
+It can be fully customised to reflect a city, organisation or project identity and deployed alongside an engagement management tool that gives teams control over questions, audiences, workflows, languages and reporting.

 CitizenApp has been deployed under two active EU projects: